Concepts

 Restart

-In the event of host failure, the virtual machine will be automatically restarted as soon as resources become available in the pool.
-Virtual machines configured in "restart" mode are prioritized over those configured in "best-effort" mode.
+In the event of a host failure, the virtual machine will be automatically restarted as soon as resources are available in the pool.
+Virtual machines configured in "restart" mode take priority over those configured in "best-effort" mode.

-In the event of host failure, the virtual machine will be automatically restarted only if resources remain available after processing all virtual machines configured in "restart" mode.
-The "best-effort" mode performs only one attempt; therefore, if resources are insufficient, the virtual machine will not be restarted.
+In the event of a host failure, the virtual machine will only be automatically restarted if resources remain available after processing all virtual machines configured in "restart" mode.
+The "Best-effort" mode makes only one attempt, so if resources are insufficient, the virtual machine will not be restarted.